shargyle/stat386-projects/_posts/2022-09-21-Pull-Data-from-API-into-MySQL-Database-with-Python.md

 layout: post
 title:  "Pull Data from API into MySQL Database with Python"
 author: Seth Argyle
-description: This tutorial shows how to use python to pull data from an API and store it in tables in a MySQL database.
+description: This tutorial shows how to use Python to pull data from an API and store it in tables in a MySQL database.
 image: /assets/images/database.jpg
 ---